Last updated: June 4, 2023

 You'll need to figure out how much money, how many of your partners and investors will contribute through initial capital contributions, and what percentage of membership interest you'll get [1].

-Your Wisconsin LLC operating agreement should have a capital contribution provision so you can negotiate how much money each partner or investor will contribute and what percentage of ownership interest they'll get.
+For our LLC, the operating agreement had a capital contribution provision so we negotiated how much money each partner or investor would contribute and what percentage of ownership interest they would get.

 Capital contributions are important because they give you money to start your LLC.